turi-code/userguide/exercises.md

 # Exercises

-As you learn how to use the Dato platform, try out these exercises to help you test your knowledge.
+As you learn how to use the Turi platform, try out these exercises to help you test your knowledge.

 * [Tabular data](sframe/exercises.md)